dkainer/easyGC/README.md

 **align**

 run the peak aligner on a directory of .expr files that were produced by [peakcall]() .
-This will produce three CSV files as ouput:
+This will produce one Excel 2010 (.xlsx) two CSV files as ouput:

+- aligned_rt.xlsx
+- aligned_area.csv
 - aligned_rt.csv
-- aligned_area.csv
-- aligned_ions.csv

-This command is especially useful if you are not happy with the aligned output from 'pipeline' and want to tweak the alignment parameters to see how they affaect your output matrix, without having to call peaks all over again.

 ```
 usage: easyGC align -e EXPRDIR [-D DISTANCE] [-G GAP] [-C MINCOMMON] [-T THREADS]